35 perfect gifts to pamper the beauty lover in your life

 Origins Only Good Stuff Inside Set ($45; nordstrom.com)

 For the natural beauty lover, Origins is beloved for its use of organic skin care ingredients, 100% natural essential oils and dedication as a brand to more sustainable, eco-friendly packaging.
-This skin care essentials gift set comes with seven products (enough for a whole routine) making this the perfect gift for someone who just moved or needs to revamp their entire routine.
-You'll get full-sized versions of the brand's most popular products, from the GinZing Gel Moisturizer to the GinZing Refreshing Eye Cream for just $45, which is a huge bargain considering the original value of the products is $92.
+This skin care essentials gift set comes with seven products (enough for a whole routine), making this the perfect gift for someone who just moved or needs to revamp an entire routine.
+You'll get full-sized versions of the brand's most popular products, from the GinZing Gel Moisturizer to the GinZing Refreshing Eye Cream, for just $45, which is a huge bargain considering the original price of the products is $92.

 Sunday Riley Acid Appeal Volume I Set ($120; nordstrom.com)